rishavmngo/typeTestCli/README.md

 ## Install

-1. Clone this repository or just the install.sh script file
+1. Clone this repository
 2. run the install.sh script file `./install.sh`
-3. Then you can typetest to run the game
+3. Then you can run typetest to run the game from anywhere

+## Settings

+1. You can tweak the duration and mode of the game

 ## Manual Install